 This course continues the elementary skill development started in Level I, and is intended for students who have not completed Grade 12 French.

-Note: This course does not count toward the French major and is not intended for immersion students or those having has enriched or extended French programs, or students from a francophone background.
+Note: This course does not count toward the French major and is not intended for immersion students or those having has enriched or extended French programs, or francophone students.